VictorBarnes/HeteroModes/README.md

 ```

 ### Important usage notes
-In the example above we don't optimize using FCD KS metric as it is very computationally intensive.
+In the examples above we don't optimize using FCD KS metric as it is very computationally intensive.
 If you wish to include this metric, please ensure you have access to a high-performance computing cluster.

-We have only updated empirical data for 10 subjects in this repository to reduce size.
-Therefore, `n_subj` will need to be set to 10.